JuliaCloud/LazyJSON.jl/README.md

 If you find it useful, or not, please report your experiance in the [discourse thread](https://discourse.julialang.org/t/announce-a-different-way-to-read-json-data-lazyjson-jl/9046).

-It provides direct access to values stored in a JSON text though standard Julia
+LazuJSON provides direct access to values stored in a JSON text though standard Julia
 interfaces: `Number`, `AbstractString`, `AbstractVector` and `AbstractDict`.

-LazyJSON has a a single interface function `LazyJSON.value` that constructs an object representing the value(s) from a JSON text.
+The function `LazyJSON.value` constructs an object representing the value(s) of a JSON text.

 ```julia
 LazyJSON.value(jsontext::AbstractString) -> Union{Bool,